aidanwhiteley/books/README.md

 the Actuator end points but don't want to introduce another security layer into the application - we want to stick with the JWT based implemetation we already have.
 So we need Spring Boot Admin to be able to supply a suitable JWT token when calling the Actuator end points.

-In this application, by default, the Actuator end points are disabled and require authentication/authorisation.
-To enable them to be consumed by a Spring Boot Admin based application you need to
-* enable the required Actuator endpoints and make them accessible over HTTP(S) - see the application-dev.yml file under the management.endpoints hierarchy for an example
-* set books.users.allow.actuator.user.creation to true to allow a user with ADMIN role to get a JWT token that represents a user with ACTUATOR role - again see the application-dev.yml
-* with the above property set and with a logged on user with the ADMIN role, access the /secure/api/users/actuator endpoint on the server application.
-With everything correctly configured, this will return a long lasting JWT token with just the ACTUATOR role e.g. it cannot be used to create or edit book reviews.
-* plug the above JWT token into a Spring Boot Admin application that is configured to send the above JWT token with each request to the Actuator endpoints in this application.
+To do this, set books.allow.actuator.user.creation to true and run the application.
+A JWT will be printed to the application logs for a user that **only** jas the Actuator role.
+Plug this JWT token into a Spring Boot Admin application that is configured to send the above JWT token with each request to the Actuator endpoints in this application.
 A extract of the required configuration of a class that implements de.codecentric.boot.admin.server.web.client.HttpHeadersProvider is listed below with a fully working example project being available at https://github.com/aidanwhiteley/books-springbootadmin